Joy Wongkamjan

 wwongkam@umd.edu

+Hi!
 I am Wichayaporn Wongkamjan or Joy in short (using a nickname is very common for Thai people, so I am good with any name👍).
-I am currently a 3rd-year Computer Science Ph.D. student at the University of Maryland and advised by Prof. Jordan Boyd Graber and Prof. Furong Huang.
-My research interest lies at the intersection of Reinforcement Learning, NLP, and Social Science towards game applications.
-Recently, I have been working on Human-AI interactions in strategic and role-play games (e.g. Diplomacy, Dungeon and Dragons), studying persuasion, deception, and ensuring best practices in human assistance.
+I am currently a 4th-year Computer Science Ph.D. student at the University of Maryland and advised by Prof. Jordan Boyd Graber and Prof. Furong Huang.
+My research interest lies at the intersection of Reinforcement Learning, NLP, and Human-AI interactions.
+In recent years, I have been working on Human-AI interactions in strategic-based game (e.g. Diplomacy) studying persuasion, deception, and ensuring best practices for AI advising human for complex tasks.

 As far as I remember, I have been into video games since young and consider it a permanent hobby!
 I have always been curious about game development and did a senior project in my Bachelor creating a 2D side-scrolling puzzle game.
 Later than that I was introduced to AI/ML and that really motivated me to dive deep into deep learning research.

-Overall, these are challenges in Game human-AI research that I have been looking onward:
+Overall, these are challenges in human-AI research that I have been looking onward:

 2. Human-AI corporations activating super-human performance